storedenen/FileWatcherInContainer/README.md

 - When Windows is the hosting operating system and the file modified from the host.

+[PhysicalFileProvider](https://docs.microsoft.com/dotnet/api/microsoft.extensions.fileproviders.physicalfileprovider) can solve the problem when using UsePollingFileWatcher = true and UseActivePolling = true.

 ## Repo content

-This repo contains a solution with two different .Net Core 3.1 project.
+This repo contains a solution with three different .Net Core 3.1 project.

 - The FileWatcherInContainer uses the FileSystemWatcher class to watch for changes on the file.
 - The FileSystemWatcherTrigger checks the LastWriteTime periodically to detect when the file changed and modifies it again, so when it runs in a container it will trigger the FileSystemWatcher events.
 This is just for experimenting and not for using it in productive implementations.